Understanding Dry Weight Mushroom Yields

 RyzaPod Substrate and Yield

-Each RyzaPod contains about 200 grams of dry substrate, with digestible components of rye berries and coco coir in our manure-lover RyzaPods, and rye berries, soybean hulls, and hardwood for our wood-lover RyzaPods.
+Each RyzaPod contains about 200 grams of dry substrate (mixed with about 600 grams of water), with digestible components of rye berries and coco coir in our manure-lover RyzaPods, and rye berries, soybean hulls, and hardwood for our wood-lover RyzaPods.

-With a typical yield of about 15% dry weight mushrooms, a successful harvest over multiple flushes can yield in excess of 30g of dry mushrooms.
+With a typical yield of about 15% of dry weight mushrooms to dry substrate (15% of 200g), a successful harvest over multiple flushes can yield in excess of 30g of dry mushrooms per RyzaPod.
 This consistency across species is why we advise that each RyzaPod will produce about 30g of dry weight mushrooms.
+While growers often get more than 30g per RyzaPod, we provide a conservative estimate to prevent unnecessary disappointment - mushrooms are organisms, not substrate conversion machines, and each grow is unique.

 What This Means for RyzaPod Users